• My Story

 Whether you decide everyone has to get up earlier, one day a week is used for rest, or someone new has to pick them up from school, just make sure you’re open and honest with your kids about the changes and why they are being made.
 If they know the changes will help you heal, they will probably be more than happy to do it.

-Focus on Caring for People—Not Stuff
+Focus On Caring for People—Not Stuff

 If you were the type of person who liked to keep a spotless house before your accident, you’ll find that it’s impossible to do it now.
 Instead of stressing out about it and pushing yourself too hard to keep everything clean, try and embrace the mess.